intmus/inttheory19-20/_03-triads-7chords-leadsheet/a1-triads.md

 w:P5 P5 P5 P5 P5 P5 d5 P5{% endcapture %}
 {% include abc-example.html number="1" abc=ex1 %}

-If the study of the evolution of music, you will find that early harmony focused on perfect intervals, but diatonic harmony as we know it did not truly begin until composers began adding a third chordal member.
-This *chordal third* created two stacked intervals of a 3rd called a *triad*.
+If the study of the evolution of music, you will find that early harmony focused on perfect intervals similar to this example, but diatonic harmony as we know did not truly begin until music began regularly featuring a third chordal member.
+By stacking two intervals of a third, we create a *triad*, which contains not only the two thirds, but also the interval of a fifth between the outer pitches.
 Any harmonic system which relies on stacking thirds is called *tertian harmony*.

 {% capture ex2 %}X:2
 %%staffsep 100%